Immersion Road Trip: National Memorial for Peace and Justice

 Spring 2019, Summer 2019

 In April 2018, a new memorial was opened in Montgomery, Alabama.
 This memorial is sacred space for reflection and contemplation of the thousands of Black Americans whose lynchings were motivated by the color of their skin, slights to white superiority, and supported strategy to keep black women and men down.

 Spiritual Director/Host: Amy S. Gall Ritchie

-This road trip is for 2-3 women who wish to look full on at their own white privilege in a safe place to be honest, challenged and changed.
+This road trip is for groups of 2-3 women who wish to look full on at their own white privilege in an honest place to be fully present, challenged and changed.
 We will travel, experience and contemplate in a 3 day road trip retreat.

 Book for conversation guidance: Stamped from the Beginning: Definitive Guide to Racists Ideas in America, by Ibram X Kendi

 Cost: $275 per person for 4 persons ($350 for 3 persons): includes transportation from Richmond IN, road trip snacks, 3 breakfasts, 1 picnic lunch, 2 suppers, museum/memorial tickets, lodging.
 Those at a distance from Richmond Indiana will want to fly into the Indianapolis International Airport or the Dayton International Airport to join in the road trip.
 Car Talk is essential to the fullness of the experience. $150 deposit at time of registration.
 Deposit non-refundable 7 days or less prior to road trip.
 The rest due to be paid in full on the first day of the trip.

 Extra Costs: 2 lunches, solo spiritual direction sessions $40 each, other personal expenses.